oekosheri/GB_code/README.md

 Change the default plane to your chosen one.
 - lattice_parameter: is self-explanatory.

-To minimize the grain boundary energy microscopic degrees of freedom must be taken into account.
+To minimize the grain boundary energy, microscopic degrees of freedom must be taken into account.
 Therefore here we allow for (1) atom removal by finding atoms that are too close to one another and (2) rigid body translations on the GB plane.
 (1) will be achieved by